JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

  * The row `var movement_speed:float = 0.0` defines a variable that we will use to control the movement speed of the AI entity.
  * In the `_physics_process(delta)` method we first set the distance sensor **from-position** as the global position of the AI entity, and the **to-position** as the location of the mouse cursor from the parent node.
 The sensor will use these two positions to calculate the distance from the AI entity to the mouse cursor, and also the direction vector that we will use later for movement.
  * `$UtilityAIBTRoot.tick(self, delta)` ticks the behaviour tree.
 As **user_data** we give the root node of the AI entity scene which in this case is the **self** keyword.
 This gives the behaviour tree node `on_tick()` methods access to all the properties of the AI entity node.
  * After *ticking* the root node, the row `self.global_position += sensor_distance.direction_vector * movement_speed * delta` moves the AI entity based on the direction vector calculated by the distance sensor.
 Delta time is used to scale the movement amount.
+The `movement_speed` is set by the behaviour tree task nodes.
  * The final rows of the method make sure the character sprite is facing the direction it is moving to by flipping the sprite horizontally when needed.

 > [!NOTE]